gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 The web UI is built as a single-page application, using single HTML pages for the interface elements and performing actions using an API layer.
 These API endpoints are available for use if you wish to build your own interface.
 They pass data in JSON format though the exact structure is not described here at this time.

-The following URL's will serve the informational/maintenance pages as shown previously in this guide:
+The following URI's will serve the informational/maintenance pages as shown previously in this guide:

 	GET / - Standard Index/Landing Page
 	GET /network - External WiFi Settings Page